 4. Fairly Local

 “Fairly Local” discusses two aspects of Joseph’s personality: Blurryface, who embodies all the negative parts of Joseph (his insecurities, self-hate); and Joseph himself, as he works to eliminate Blurryface and thus, all the darker parts of himself.
-The first two verses reference the “internal spiritual struggle” described in Romans 7 (Plugged In), with the first verse spoken by Blurryface and the second by Joseph.
+The first two verses reference the “internal spiritual struggle” described in Romans 7, with the first verse spoken by Blurryface and the second by Joseph (Plugged In).
 Joseph’s verse as himself is the lyrical inverse of Blurryface’s verse, and he states that “Tomorrow I’ll switch the beat/To avoid yesterday’s dance“–meaning, he’s refusing to repeat his past mistakes.

 This song is such a pump-up song and one of the tracks that truly launched TØP into the pop music mainstream.
-It’s a song that makes you want to jump around, dance, and sing along to, and I have a feeling it’s amazing to hear live and experience with the crowds.
+“Tear In My Heart” is a song that makes you want to jump around, dance, and sing along, and I have a feeling it’s amazing to hear live and experience with the crowds.
 Joseph wrote this song as an ode to his wife, “describ[ing] a love so big that it bursts the heart’s bounds” (Plugged In).
 I have always enjoyed this song, and discovering it’s a love song for Joseph’s wife (and learning that he’s happily married) made me appreciate it even more.

 6. Lane Boy